helm/charts/incubator/redis-cache/README.md

 OK
 ```

-Check if that is replicated in anyof the slave0
+Check if that is replicated in any of the slaves
 ```
 $kubectl exec -i -t rd-dev-0 -c redis -- redis-cli -h rd-dev-2.rd-dev.default -p 6379 get foo "bar"